- To Sua Trench – leap into the pool at the bottom of this deep collapse lava tube – One of the iconic locations of Samoa

 The map below also includes an elevation view.

-Most nights are in Beach Fales (pronounced far-lays) These are provided by the villages and consist of thatched roofs, matting sides, and wooden floors.
+One night of the trip will be in a traditional Fale (pronounced far-lays) These are provided by the villages and consist of thatched roofs, matting sides, and wooden floors.

 The fales are equivalent to a permanent campsite and the more traditional ones like Namua are often a highlight for guests.
 Fale resorts are changing with the times and some offer lockable rooms, corrugated iron roofs, hot showers and ensuites.
 However, the traditional units are often cooler and much more pleasant.

-The dates for scheduled departures (approximately monthly) will be set once a flight schedule is re-established post Covid.
-Custom tours can start on any day More details to appear on the calendar.
+The frequency of dates for scheduled departures are approximately 2 or 3 monthly.
+Custom tours can start on any day.
+More details to appear on the calendar.

-Note: The calendar shows the first riding day.
-Most travellers will need to arrive a day earlier.
+Note: The calendar shows arrival day with the first riding day being the next day.
+Most travellers will need to arrive on the 1st date on the calendar

 Those incorporating a Manono Island Paddle will need to arrive two days earlier than the dates shown on the calendar.

-This price excludes any arrival night package and kayaking options.
+This price includes arrival night package and the kayaking option.

 See also custom tours for a start on any day.

-The Upolu Escape is available as a custom tour for groups of 2-16.
+The Upolu Revive is available as a custom tour for groups of 2-16.
 We recommend this if you are a group of four or more.